Frequently Asked Questions

 It is okay to be upset.
 It can be helpful to talk to someone about your response.
 Most people find it helpful to talk with friends or colleagues.
 If the subject matter is especially distressing to you, there are resources available, see below for more information.

-Your Employee and Family Assistance Plan
+For employees, visit our Employee and Family Assistance Plan webpage.

 For additional on campus and off campus resources, visit our Mental Health Resource page.